varunairi/GoF/Readme.md

 The Test Driver class in the example chooses the builder, passes on to the director and then gets back the built product from that builder.

+## COR
+Chain of responsibility allows you to process a request by a chain of filters by one and only one of those filters.
+IF the filter is unable to process, it will pass it on to next one.
+In JAva 8, you can visualize a chain of Consumers and can pass them to make a chain .
+## Bridge
+This is used when you have a requirement where a key attribute can change independently .
+For example, instead of creating a Vehicle --> Car, Bike --> AutoCar, Manual Car , Auto Bike, Manual Bike heirarchy.
+You can have a separate Transmission abstraction that can be part of Vehicle as an attribute.
+So if tomorrow, a "CVT" or "Dual" transmission comes in , there is no impact to Vehicl heirarchy.

+The Test Driver class in the example chooses the builder, passes on to the director and then gets back the built product from that builder.